 The word “recover” means to regain health and balance.
-People often make the mistake of racing too frequently without adequately recovering from their hard efforts.
+People often make the mistake of racing too frequently without adequately recovering from their strenuous efforts.
 Consequently, they fail to regain the good form and fitness they had built up through training.
-This often results in injury, disillusionment, or worst of all, giving up on running altogether.
-The inherent risk of these pitfalls increases markedly when you are running and racing at speeds/distances that are too far beyond your comfort zone.
+This often results in injury, disillusionment, or, worst of all, giving up on running altogether.
+The inherent risk of these pitfalls increases markedly when running and racing at speeds/distances that are too far beyond your comfort zone.

-If we’re really paying attention, we know when our running/racing regimen is putting too big a squeeze on our lives.
-The resulting stress may actually overshadow the health benefits of running.
-The good news is that burnout and injury are not an inevitable consequence of training hard; the solution can be as simple as prioritizing the workouts that give us the most satisfaction.
+Finding balance in life can’t be left to chance.
+We have to plan for it.
+If we’re paying attention, we know when our running/racing regimen is putting too big a squeeze on our lives.
+The resulting stress may overshadow the health benefits of running.
+The good news is that burnout and injury are not the inevitable consequence of training hard; the solution can be as simple as prioritizing the workouts that give us the most satisfaction.